Skip to content

 Command Description

-Doc Cleanup: Clean Active Document Apply all rules to the current editor
+Doc Cleanup: Clean Active Document Apply rules from a selected group (or all groups) to the current editor

-Doc Cleanup: Configure Rules Open the rules configuration UI
+Doc Cleanup: Configure Rules Open the rule groups configuration UI

 Example Rules